 Activity between funds that are representative of lending/borrowing arrangements outstanding at the end of the fiscal year are referred to as either "due to/from other funds" (i.e., the current portion of interfund loans) or "advances to/from other funds" (i.e., the noncurrent portion of interfund loans).
 All other outstanding balances between funds are reported as "due to/from other funds."
-There were no "advances to/from other funds" at September 30, 2020.
+There were no "advances to/from other funds" as of September 30, 2022.